Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions and results from

 \section{Definitions and results from \cite{trfree2}}

 Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$.
 A face is {\em open $2$-cell} if it is homeomorphic to an open disk.
 A face is {\em closed $2$-cell} if it is open $2$-cell and bounded by a cycle.
-A face $f$ is {\em omnipresent} if it is not open $2$-cell and each of its boundary walks is either a vertex ring or a cycle bounding a closed disk $\Delta\subseteq \hat{\Sigma}\setminus f$ containing exactly one ring.
-We say that $G$ has an {\em internal $2$-cut} if there exist sets $A,B\subseteq V(G)$ such that $A\cup B=V(G)$, $|A\cap B|=2$, $A-B\ne\emptyset\ne B-A$, $A$ includes all vertices of $\RR$, and no edge of $G$ has one end in $A-B$ and the other in $B-A$.
+A face $f$ is {\em semi-closed $2$-cell} if it is open $2$-cell, and if a vertex $v$ appears more than once in the boundary walk of $f$, then it appears exactly twice, $v$ is the main vertex of a vertex-like ring $R$ and the edges of $R$ form part of the boundary walk of $f$.
+A face $f$ is {\em omnipresent} if it is not open $2$-cell and each of its boundary walks is a cycle bounding a closed disk $\Delta\subseteq \widehat{\Sigma}\setminus f$ containing exactly one ring.
+We say that $G$ has an {\em internal $2$-cut} if there exist sets $A,B\subseteq V(G)$ such that $A\cup B=V(G)$, $|A\cap B|=2$, $A\setminus B\ne\emptyset\ne B\setminus A$, $A$ includes all vertices of $\RR$, and no edge of $G$ has one end in $A\setminus B$ and the other in $B\setminus A$.

-We wish to consider the following conditions that the triple $G,\Sigma,{\RR}$ may or may not satisfy: { \myitem{(I0)} every internal vertex of $G$ has degree at least three, \myitem{(I1)} $G$ has no even cycle consisting of internal vertices of degree three, \myitem{(I2)} $G$ has no cycle $C$ consisting of internal vertices of degree three, together with two distinct adjacent vertices $u,v\in V(G)-V(C)$ such that both $u$ and $v$ have a neighbor in $C$, \myitem{(I3)} every internal face of $G$ is closed $2$-cell and has length at least $5$, \myitem{(I4)} if a path of length at most two has both ends in $\RR$, then it is a subgraph of $\RR$, \myitem{(I5)} no two vertices of degree two in $G$ are adjacent. \myitem{(I6)} if $\Sigma$ is the sphere and $|{\RR}|=1$, or if $G$ has an omnipresent face, then $G$ does not contain an internal $2$-cut, \myitem{(I7)} the distance between every two distinct members of $\RR$ is at least four, \myitem{(I8)} every cycle in $G$ that does not separate the surface has length at least seven, \myitem{(I9)} if a cycle $C$ of length at most $9$ in $G$ bounds an open disk $\Delta$ in $\hat{\Sigma}$ such that $\Delta$ is disjoint from all rings, then $\Delta$ is a face, a union of a $5$-face and a $(|C|-5)$-face, or $C$ is a $9$-cycle and $\Delta$ consists of three $5$-faces intersecting in a vertex of degree three. }
+We wish to consider the following conditions that the triple $G,\Sigma,{\RR}$ may or may not satisfy: \begin{itemize} \item[(I0)] every internal vertex of $G$ has degree at least three, \item[(I1)] $G$ has no even cycle consisting of internal vertices of degree three, \item[(I2)] $G$ has no cycle $C$ consisting of internal vertices of degree three, together with two distinct adjacent vertices $u,v\in V(G)-V(C)$ such that both $u$ and $v$ have a neighbor in $C$, \item[(I3)] every face of $G$ is semi-closed $2$-cell and has length at least $5$, \item[(I4)] if a path of length at most two has both ends in $\bigcup\RR$, then it is a subgraph of $\bigcup\RR$, \item[(I5)] no two vertices of degree two in $G$ are adjacent, unless they belong to a vertex-like ring, \item[(I6)] if $\Sigma$ is the sphere and $|{\RR}|=1$, or if $G$ has an omnipresent face, then $G$ does not contain an internal $2$-cut, \item[(I7)] the distance between every two distinct members of $\RR$ is at least four, \item[(I8)] every cycle in $G$ that does not separate the surface has length at least seven, \item[(I9)] if a cycle $C$ of length at most $9$ in $G$ bounds an open disk $\Delta$ in $\Sigma$, then $\Delta$ is a face, a union of a $5$-face and a $(|C|-5)$-face, or $C$ is a $9$-cycle and $\Delta$ consists of three $5$-faces intersecting in a vertex of degree three. \end{itemize}

 Some of these properties are automatically satisfied by critical graphs; see \cite{trfree2} for the proofs of the following observations.

 \begin{lemma} \mylabel{lem:i012} Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$.
 If $G$ is $\RR$-critical, then it satisfies {\rm (I0), (I1) and (I2)}. \end{lemma}